How to Write the Massachusetts Institute of Technology Essays

 You’ll want to think about what your favorite lesson that you’ve learned is first, then describe the experience that taught you that lesson.
 Is there a moment that splits your life into before and after?
 What temporarily set you back in the pursuit of your short or long term goals?
 Is there a difficulty you’ve experienced that you’re somewhat grateful for because of what it taught you?
 Try to stay away from talking about getting a bad grade or not doing as well on your first SAT.
 Similarly, avoid treating this essay as a place to vent about something you hate.

 Explain the situation or difficulty, but most importantly you want to offer insight into YOU: how you navigated it and what you struggled with.
 Ultimately, tell your reader what you learned once you came out the other side.
 It’s important to talk about your resiliency and resourcefulness and to end on a positive note.
 MIT loves risk takers who are not afraid to fail and use struggles to find future success.

 There is also one final, open-ended additional information text box, where you can tell us anything else you think we really ought to know.

 This space allows for you to share any information that you believe is important to your application, but has not yet been conveyed through your essays or through your grades or test scores.
 You can share how you’ve been making the most of the past few months since the world has completely shifted – have you been spending invaluable time with family, which has impacted your outlook on relationships and life, that you’d like to share with the admissions committee?
 Have you started your own company or initiative to help others during this difficult time?
-Perhaps you’d like to elaborate on an aspect of your application that would require more context to fully understand it.
+Perhaps you’d like to elaborate on an aspect of your application that would require more context to fully understand.
 Whatever you choose to write, be sure to use this space wisely – you shouldn’t use this space to brag about all your amazing accomplishments, but rather, give more context or add information that you think would be valuable to your application.